Grassroots Groundwater Quality Trend Data Program

 Groundwater Quality Trend Data Program

 Tracking groundwater quality trend data will help local officials and Green County residents make data-driven decisions when managing groundwater quality.
 Currently, little information exists that allows for an understanding of how groundwater quality has changed over time in Green County.
-Establishing a network of private well owners to perform annual testing over an extended period of time will help inform residents and local leaders whether groundwater quality is getting better, worse, or staying the same.
+Establishing a network of private well owners to perform annual testing over an extended period of time will help inform residents and local leaders about how groundwater quality may be changing over time.

 Like nitrate, chloride is a useful tool for understanding the impacts of land use.
 Major sources of chloride to groundwater include fertilizer, road salting and septic system drainfields.
 Potash is used to add potassium to soil.
 The most common form of potash is potassium chloride; the chloride is susceptible to leaching.
 Road salt (usually sodium chloride) helps in deicing roads, but is then washed off roads into ditches or other pervious areas where it soaks into the soil and can eventually leach to groundwater.
 Septic system drain fields dispose of wastewater which contains chloride from human waste and water softener salt.